Sak-drago/IIITD_Interprator/README.md

 6. BMS  : Finally in try catch (Noted never happens)
 7. CGPA : Primitive data type / another name for nullptr

+## Used Keywords
+1. Plag : Similar to Let.
+2. dac : no clue how to use it yet. :D
+3. cap : Most probably going to be for false.
+4. real: for true.

 ## Email ID shoutout:
 rishi23437@iiitd.ac.in